Frequently asked questions

 • Your Marriage License and the envelope provided to you by the County with their mailing address printed on it.
 Please keep these dry and do not fold your Marriage License.

-• If you have a Public Marriage License, your two adult witnesses must bring valid, government-issued photo identification, such as a Driver's License.
+• If you opt for a Public Marriage License, your two adult witnesses must bring valid, government-issued photo identification, such as a Driver's License

 Spanish Language and Bilingual Wedding Celebrations: